Tucked away in Southwest Baltimore: The low-key cool jazz club of your dreams

 There was “Cedar Walton, Carmen Lundy, Curtis Lundy, Bobby Watson, of course Gary Bartz,” he said.

 “There were so many great people from right here in Baltimore, like Harold Adams, a sax player, Chico Johnson, he was a vocalist, Dave Smith, another sax player,” he says, pausing to catch his breath.

-“There was Earl Wilson, he played guitar, “Tiny Tim” Harris, a vocalist, Ruby Dawson, she was a wonderful singer.”
-There are more names, each one with a story.
+“There was Earl Wilson, he played guitar, ‘Tiny Tim’ Harris, a vocalist, Ruby Dawson, she was a wonderful singer.”
+He had many more names, each one with a story.

 The Peabody Effect

 Caton Castle’s regulars can fill in the blanks.
 Greg Thompkins, Lafayette Gilchrist, Russell Kirk.
-They get that dreamy look.
+Asked to recall them during the break, they get that dreamy look.

-Roy Wilson recalled some unexpectedly memorable shows, like a jam session with some young unknowns “who were really, really good.”
+What came to mind for Roy Wilson, for instance, were the unexpectedly memorable shows, like a jam session with some young unknowns “who were really, really good.”

 “I was here for a “Battle of the Saxes” between Carlos Garnett [of the Jazz Messengers] and René McLean,” he said.
 “Now that was wild!”

 Many in the crowd on this night were older – a former dry cleaning store owner, a onetime educator, the former owner of the Jazz West record store, Bill Coates.